 The Switch

 I don't fully understand it, and I've been living with it for ten years.
-Something shifts when I step into that version of myself.
-The shyness doesn't disappear — it just stops being relevant.
+Something shifts the moment I step into that version of myself.
+The shyness doesn't disappear, it just stops being relevant.
 The self-consciousness that lives in me every other hour of my life goes somewhere else.
 What's left is someone who knows exactly what she wants, moves toward it without apology, and takes a particular pleasure in making someone want to give it to her.

 Where This Comes From